mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 *[Tape change.]*

 ...
 But Setchō says, “don’t say there isn’t anything extraordinary here.”
 If you want to do that, just do it!
 Because you want to, just do it; none of my business.
-But on the other hand, he says, don’t say there isn’t anything extraordinary here – this is Sun Face Buddha, Moon Face Buddha.
-It’s sort of nothing to say, nothing to comment to this.
-But this is coming from how many times?
+But on the other hand, he says, don’t say there isn’t anything extraordinary here.
+This is Sun Face Buddha, Moon Face Buddha.
+It’s sort of nothing to say, nothing to comment [on] this.
+So this is coming from how many times?
 Many, many times of going into the Blue Dragon’s cave.

-But now, what you can see is, “Sun Face Buddha, Moon Face Budda.”
-Nothing too [complicated] about this.
-And is there some particular extraordinary thing, or excitement, there in Baso Zen Master?
+But now, what you can see is “Sun Face Buddha, Moon Face Budda.”
+Nothing to [comment] about this.
+Is there some particular extraordinary thing, or excitement, there in Baso Zen Master?
 Nothing.

 If it is true, “just to die when the time comes” means just a simple practice: just to die when the time comes.
 But Engo says, “No, no – it’s not.
 Watch out!
 Because it comes from many, many thousand times of going to get the jewel from the Blue Dragon’s cave.”
 But behind this is Sun Face Buddha, Moon Face Buddha.
-There is lots of background: practically, philosophically, psychologically.
+There is lots of background, practically, philosophically, psychologically.
 This is the human world.

+##### 45:17

 Next,

-##### 45:17

 > This distress is worth recounting;

-...
 How long has Setchō been practicing?
-It’s really distress, it’s really hard practice.
+It’s really distress; it’s really hard practice.
 But Engo says,

 >> He saddens people to death.
 Sad man, don’t speak to sad people.

-You know pretty well, if you practiced in the past, *hard* practice, if you suffer so much – then you can speak about the suffering you had in the past, but it is spoken as a good memory for you.
+You know pretty well, if you practiced in the past, *hard* practice, if you suffer so much, then you can speak about the suffering you had in the past, but it is spoken as a good memory for you.
 So, you really want to talk about your suffering to somebody.
 But it saddens people.

 So Engo says, “I understand, Setchō, I see your practice.
-Yes, yes; I understand how distressful it is, because I know pretty well; practice for many, many years.
+Yes, yes; I understand how distressful it is.
+I know pretty well, you practiced for many, many years.
 But if you say so, you sadden the people to death.”

 Engo says, “Sad man, don’t speak to sad people.”
 You are a sad man; don’t speak to sad people.
-Maybe ‘sad people’ means, if you want to talk to the sad people who experience same thing as Setchō, then ... you really agree with Setchō, and then you cry with him.
-At that time, you really shake hands with him, and you understand Setchō, and Setchō understands you.
+Maybe “sad people” means, if you want to talk to the sad people who experience the same thing as Setchō, then ... you really agree with Setchō, and you cry with him.
+At that time, you really shake hands with him, and you understand Setchō; and Setchō understands you.
 But, it is nothing but staying in a den.

 >> To whom would you speak of it?
 If you speak of it to sad people, you will sadden them to death.

-To whom do you want to speak – to a sad man, or not to a sad man?
+To whom would you want to speak, to a sad man, or not to a sad man?
 If you speak about your hard practice to a man who is not sad, he doesn’t understand.
-If you go to human society and talk about your practice to some people who are not interested in it – well, nobody understands your practice, saying, “You are crazy.”
+If you go to human society and talk about your practice to some people who are not interested in it – well, nobody understands your practice.
+[They say,] “You are crazy.”
 Have you experienced this? *[Some laughter.]*

-Then if you explain your practice to the people who are called ‘sad man’, who practice [and know] how terrible, how awful sesshin is – well, people cry with you, “Yes, I understand you.” *[Laughter.]*
+Then if you explain your practice to the people who are called “sad man,” who practice [and know] how terrible, how awful sesshin is: well, people cry with you.
+“Yes, I understand you.” *[Laughter.]*

 So that’s why Engo says, “To whom would you speak of it?
 If you speak of it to sad people, you will sadden them to death.” *[Laughter.]* Because you can cry pretty easily, and shake hands.